NavaraCloudServices/github-copilot-groundschool/exercisefiles/devops/README.md

-# DevOps
+# Typescript

-You can find the exercises [here](../Exercises_DevOps.md).
+You can find the exercises [here](../Exercises_devops.md).

 ## Prerequisites

-- Terraform, tflint
-- Bicep
-- PowerShell
-- Bash
+- Due to the number of tools required we recommentd using GitHub Codespaces or [DevContainers](https://code.visualstudio.com/docs/devcontainers/containers) to run the exercises.